mwczapski/windows_vscode_development_in_linux_docker_container/README.md

 5. Close the VS Code instance using the remote container.
 From this point you can use the Windows Explorer shortcut `10 code in remote container` or the WSL shell script `10_code_in_remote_container.sh` to start VS Code to work with the remote container.

-This is it for establishing remote development environment using Windows VS Code for development.
+This is it as far as establishing remote development environment using Windows VS Code for development is concerned.

-If you requested that `02_create_git_client_container.sh -g yes` instruments the container to integrate with Private Git Server, you can test this functionality now.
+If you requested that `02_create_git_client_container.sh -g yes` instruments the container to integrate with the Private Git Server, you can test this functionality now.

 1. Use the Windows Explorer shortcut `10 code in remote container` or the WSL shell script `10_code_in_remote_container.sh` to start VS Code to work with the remote container.